sohaib-sharih/Git-Version-Control/README.md

 3. To ignore a specific file in a specific location, use the full path seen from the *root* of your project folder.
 Example `/path/new.txt`
 4. To ignore all files in a certain folder: `/path/to/*`
 5. To ignore a particular folder entirely along with subdirectories: `foldername/`
+6. To ignore all Files + Folders, simply use an *asterisk*
+7. Run `git status --ignored` command to check if git is tracking any unwanted files.
+8. If git is tracking ***unwanted files/folders,*** then use the following command: `git rm -r --cached Data_cleaning_and_visualization/share/`
 # 6.0 Topic: Renaming Files

 1. `git mv <filename> <newFileName>`